Indian Traditional Painting Styles: Top Paintings, History, Types, and Cultural Significance

 Region of Origin: Odisha and West Bengal.

-Unique Attributes: This antique form of pictorial artwork is intricate and highly representative and entails a depiction of legends and heroes often with large, bold strokes clearly and accurately rendered. made up of natural pigments on canvas or dried palm fibres.
+Unique Attributes: This antique form of pictorial artwork is intricate and highly representative and entails a depiction of legends and heroes often with large, bold strokes clearly and accurately rendered. made up of natural pigments on canvas or dried palm fibers.

-Important Paintings and Painters: Art has been the key element in the progression of the art form and keeping it alive is the contribution made by Raghunath Mohapatra, one of the top 5 indian painters.
+Important Paintings and Painters: Art has been the key element in the progression of the art form and keeping it alive is the contribution made by Raghunath Mohapatra, one of the top 5 Indian painters.

 4. Rajasthani Miniature Painting